 Tour dates

-• Accommodation: Gimpelhaus or alternatively Tannheimer Hütte (Attention: The hut Tannheimer Hütte is not open at the moment!
-[Status: 05/2020])
+- Accommodation: Gimpelhaus or alternatively Tannheimer Hütte (Note: The hut Tannheimer Hütte has been open again since summer 2024!)

 Note(s) about the hike on the Rote Flüh